jboss-developer/jboss-eap-quickstarts/jts/README.md

 Technologies: JTS
 Summary: The `jts` quickstart shows how to use JTS to perform distributed transactions across multiple containers, fulfilling the properties of an ACID transaction.
 Prerequisites: cmt
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `jts` quickstart demonstrates how to perform distributed transactions across multiple containers in an application.
+The `jts` quickstart demonstrates how to perform distributed transactions across multiple containers in an application deployed to Red Hat JBoss Enterprise Application Platform.
 A distributed transaction is a set of operations performed by two or more nodes, participating in an activity coordinated as a single entity of work, and fulfilling the properties of an ACID transaction.

 ACID is a set of 4 properties that guarantee the resources are processed in the following manner: